-Graph 1: Dispersion of Valid Respondent Companies and economic sector
+Graph 1: Dispersion of Valid Respondent Companies and economic sector Source: Prepared by the authors.

 Is study employed primary and secondary data.
 Primary data was collected by means of semi-structured interviews conducted with managers and directors, either over the phone or via Skype (Graph 2).
 Secondary data was collected from GazetaMercantil and IBGE's proceedings, journals and databases.
 Bloom and Van Reenen's (2007) studies concerning the adoption of managerial practices at foreign companies ground the construction of the interview script that was employed during the survey.